back

 People don’t just buy products.
 They buy permission.

 Permission to spoil their dog.
 To cook like they’re on holiday.
 To spend extra and feel proud, not guilty.
+If your packaging only lists ingredients and features, it’s missing the emotion entirely.
+Premium brands tell stories that feel like identity.

 Your packaging should whisper, “this is exactly what you’ve been looking for.”